Adding Small Hive Beetle Traps

 1 ripe banana peel cut up finely

 Directions: Combine all ingredients and allow to ferment for about 2 weeks.
-Fill traps 1/3 full with lure recipe.
+Fill center well of the trap with lure.
+Fill wells on either side with an oil - mineral oil, vegetable oil, something that will drown small hive beetles when they fall in.
 Replace when full or every few days.
 With hotter weather, traps should be checked and refreshed more frequently.

-Once you have the small hive beetle trap filled 1/3 full, install two traps per hive body at a diagonal to each other in the farthest corner of the hive.
+Once you have the small hive beetle traps filled, install two traps per hive body at a diagonal to each other in the farthest corner of the hive.
 You are going to reverse the installation as you go up hive bodies so doesn't matter which corner you start with, just remember one corner so you can install the rest correctly.

 As you add a second hive body, if appropriate, reverse the corners where you placed the small hive beetle traps.